AyrtonStout/Bamboo/README.txt

 Changelog-

+v0.28 - Enemy Update
+-Structure for enemy units is in place though the ability to spawn them is not -Three enemies, Giant Rat, Razorclaw Crab, and DeathStalker Crow have been added; though all enemies currently use old placeholder art for the crab.
+-Inventory screen now properly displays the current party instead of hard coded values (A note on this is that the way that the equip screen now works, showing unique party members in the item screen may soon be deleted altogether)

 v0.27 - Party Overhaul
 -Partial redesign of party panel to be more of an equipment panel.
 Statistics will be moved to their own section at a later date
 -Party panel now supports 3 out of 4 options, equip, remove, and removeAll.
 Auto will be completed at a later date once it is better determined what metrics will be used.